Safeguarding unborn children and adults

-We are committed to safeguarding children and adults and take our responsibility very seriously.
+We are committed to safeguarding unborn babies, children and adults and take our responsibility very seriously.

 Everyone has the right to live a life free from harm and abuse.
-Promoting the welfare of children and adults and protecting them from harm is referred to as “Safeguarding”.
+Promoting the welfare of unborn babies, children and adults and protecting them from harm is referred to as “Safeguarding”.

-The Trust has a dedicated Safeguarding Children and Adults Team and our Executive Director of Nursing and Patient Experience, Melanie Johnson has Board level responsibility for safeguarding ensuring the Board is satisfied that all measures are taken to safeguard children and adults in our care.
+The Trust has a dedicated Safeguarding Children and Adults Team and our Executive Director of Nursing, Midwifery and Allied Health Professionals, Melanie Johnson has Board level responsibility for safeguarding ensuring the Board is satisfied that all measures are taken to safeguard children and adults in our care.

 Our Team's Responsibilities